What a look-back actually is

 The federal DRA required states to extend the look-back to 60 months and to tighten transfer rules.
 Implementation in California required state legislation and updated regulations.
 The legislation never made it through in a usable form.
 In the meantime, the Department of Health Care Services continued operating under the pre-DRA framework.
 Then, in 2017, the practical enforcement of the transfer penalty stopped for most non-MAGI Medi-Cal long-term care applications.

-For families this meant California Medi-Cal was, in practice, more generous than most state Medicaid programs on transfers.
+For families, through the end of 2025 this meant California Medi-Cal was, in practice, more generous than most state Medicaid programs on transfers.
 A parent who had given assets to children in the years before applying could still get nursing-home coverage.
-The legal framework was confusing because the books still said 30 months and the federal rules said 60, but the operational answer was: it’s not being enforced.
+The legal framework was confusing because the books said 30 months and the federal rules said 60, but the operational answer was: it was not being enforced.
+As of January 1, 2026 the 30-month transfer penalty is enforced again for nursing-home applicants, so transfers made on or after that date can now create a penalty period.

-What remains is the federal transfer-penalty framework for certain irrevocable-trust transfers, and the question of how a transfer interacts with the community-spouse rules when one spouse needs long-term care and the other stays at home.
+Alongside the 30-month penalty, the federal transfer-penalty framework applies to certain irrevocable-trust transfers, and there is the question of how a transfer interacts with the community-spouse rules when one spouse needs long-term care and the other stays at home.

 The community spouse and asset transfers